 We will give you some basic information about trekking in the Manaslu region and provide some tips that we have gathered from the experience of the group of climbers that we took along.

 The trip will start from kathmandu and the trail will begin from soti khola.
 The trekker can reach soti khola from bus or private jeep which runs from kathmandu it will take around 6 to 8 hours to reach soti khola and it will stop for lunch.
-Getting to soti khola on a local bus is quite an adventure. the trekker needs to travel to gongabu bus park and the bus will take to arughat and from there we need to board a local bus or jeep to reach soti khola.
+Getting to soti khola on a local bus is quite an adventure.
+Trekker needs to travel to Gongabu bus park and the bus will take to Arughat and from there we need to board a local bus or jeep to reach soti khola.
 And from soti khola our trek will start.

 Returning from the trail

-Once you arrive Tal you need to take a local jeep which will go up to beshisahar and from beshisahar take a local bus to kathmandu the total journey would be around 10 hours.
+Once you arrive Tal you need to take a local jeep which will go up to Besi Sahar and from Beshi Sahar take a local bus to Kathmandu the total journey would be around 10 hours.